-This poster, targeted to second and third grade students, features STEM-focused curriculum, centered on LEGOLAND® Florida's eight educational programs.
-This full-color teaching poster is being provided to you courtesy of LEGOLAND® Florida, and the Newspaper in Education programs of the Tampa Bay Times and Orlando Sentinel.
+This STEM-focused teaching poster, targeted to second and third grade students, features curriculum centered on LEGOLAND® Florida's eight educational programs.
+This publication was created in partnership with LEGOLAND® Florida.

 Like it.
 Learn it.
 Love it.
 LiveFree!
 (MS)

 Bullying, gang violence or substance abuse can be an obstacle to learning and can contribute to a climate of fear and intimidation.
 Students deserve to be educated in an environment that is both physically and emotionally safe.
 This Tampa Bay Times Newspaper in Education publication, focusing on substance abuse prevention, bullying prevention, and conflict resolution, was created in partnership with LiveFree!
 Substance Abuse Prevention Coalition of Pinellas County, Operation Par and Pinellas County Schools.